hellstorm-software/Kult-Rising/readme.md

 - adjusted fridge size from 5x7 to 4x6
 - renamed mega backpack to Raze Tactical backpack
     - adjusted storage from special layout to 5x7 slots
+- adjusted storage of pilgrim backpack from 40 slots to 48

 ----------------------------------------------------------